Difference between quantum annealing by imaginary-time and real-time Schr\"{o}dinger equation of Grover's search: Discussion and Conclusions

 \section{Discussion and Conclusions}

-In this paper, we analytically verified that QA-IT is exponentially faster than QA-RT in Grover's search.
-However, this result does not indicate the possibility of the exponential acceleration of QA-IT relative to QA-RT.
-If we implement QA-IT on a classical computer, the total computational cost becomes $O(N^2 \log N)$, because infinitesimal time evolution requires matrix operations whose computational cost is typically $O(N^2)$.
-In contrast, if QA-IT can be implemented physically, as in the D-Wave QA machine, it will be possible to exponentially accelerate the computational time required to find the ground state.
-It is however reasonable to conclude that the problem setting in the present paper is non-physical, in light of consistency with the computational complexity theory and superiority of the quantum mechanical process whose order is optimally of $\sqrt{N}$ \cite{Grover_schedule}.
+In this paper, we analytically verified that the annealing time which is required to obtain desired success probability is of order $\log N$ with the fluctuation being linearly decreased and confirmed that the efficient scheduling for QA-IT and QA-RT is very different.
+This result indicates the efficient scheduling considered by the quantum Monte Carlo methods which is based on imaginary-time Schr\"odinger equation is not necessarily effective to improve the performance of QA-RT.

-The computational complexity of QA-IT with linearly scheduled fluctuation is $O( \log N)$.
-For QA-RT, the computation complexity is $O( \sqrt{N} )$, even if the time-dependent Hamiltonian is optimally tuned.
-Considering that the master equation can be mapped to the imaginary-time Schr\"{o}dinger equation \cite{Master_to_IT}, our result implies that classical dynamics are faster than quantum dynamics, which is consistent with Refs.\cite{Simple_case}, \cite{random_Ising_chain} and \cite{p_spin_model}.
-As indicated in Ref.\cite{Simple_case}, acceleration in QA-IT is essentially caused by relaxation from the excited state to the ground state.
-Despite the occurrence of the Landau-Zener transition, we can obtain a high success probability if the energy gap reopens after the Landau-Zener transition.
+With the linear fluctuation, the required annealing time for QA-IT ($O(\log N)$) is much smaller than that for QA-RT ($O(N)$).
+This difference is caused by the exponential decay of excited states in QA-IT.
+Even if the Landau-Zener transition occurs, we can obtain a high success probability in QA-IT because the energy gap reopens after the Landau-Zener transition and the exponential decay of excited states play an important role.
 With respect to the adiabatic condition, avoiding the Landau-Zener transition is a necessary condition for achieving high success probability in QA-RT.
-In contrast, in QA-IT, it is a sufficient rather than necessary condition.
-Because of this, the computational complexity $O(N)$ evaluated from the adiabatic condition \cite{adiabatic_condition} has a different size dependence from the analytical and numerical results in our paper.
-Although the asymptotic behavior $1 / \tau^2$ of QA-IT is identical to that of QA-RT \cite{Simple_case,Math_foundation,p_spin_model}, the behavior of QA-IT can be very different from that of QA-RT during short time annealing, when the Landau-Zener transition is dominant and relaxation plays an important role.
-As a result, the implementation of QA-RT based on imaginary-time quantum Monte Carlo schemes is reliable only if the annealing time is sufficiently long and the Landau-Zener transition does not occur.
-However, for problems in which the energy gap monotonically decreases with respect to the fluctuation, the QA-IT and QA-RT results may coincide, because in this case the relaxation in QA-IT is not expected to play an important role.
+In contrast, in QA-IT, it is a sufficient rather than necessary condition to avoid the Landau-Zener transition.
+As a result, the required annealing time derived from the adiabatic condition \cite{adiabatic_condition} has a different size dependence from the analytical and numerical results in our paper.
+It is more important to utilize the exponential decay of excited states than to avoid th Landau-Zener transition for QA-IT.